 Another reason to incorporate your business is that a company is better placed to attract investment.
 You can’t sell shares in a sole trader business (that would make it a partnership).
 Not only can a company easily issue shares to investors, it can offer them tax incentives, through the Enterprise Investment Scheme (EIS) and Seed EIS.
 You can also offer different classes of shares, for example shares with no voting rights, allowing you to keep control of key decisions.

 Something else to consider is image.
-A company seems bigger than an individual and unless you are selling a highly personal service that only you can deliver, a company projects a more substantial and professional image and might also make it easier to transition to becoming a growth business (where you step back from doing everything yourself).
+A company seems bigger than an individual.
+So, unless you are selling a highly personal service that only you can deliver, a company projects a more substantial and professional image.
+It might also make it easier to transition to becoming a growth business (where you step back from doing everything yourself).